 - Dry rags

-- Clean the furniture.
+- Clean the chalk paint finish.

 - Wipe some off the water while sanding.
 Wet-distressing can be messy.

-- Wipe down the furniture and leave it to dry.
+- Leave the furniture to dry.

 Sanding is recommended because the ultrafine-grit sandpaper won’t wear off the finish of the wood.
 The ultrafine-grit sandpaper has small fine abrasives, so it’s difficult to wear through the paint to the wood.
-In comparison, a scrubbing pad or sponge can wear off the paint and wood.

 Milk Paint